USDA-FSA/fsa-design-system/guides/content/active-voice.md

 layout: guide
 parent: "Content"
 title: "Active Voice"
-intro: "Our writing should be concise and direct.
-We prefer the active voice because it supports brevity and makes written content more engaging."
+intro: "As our writing should be concise and direct, FSA prefers the active voice as it supports brevity and makes written content more engaging."
 ---

 The active voice helps the reader identify the subject of the sentence.
 In the following example, the person who submits the form is essential information.
-Omitting that leads to a confusing and impersonal sentence.
+Omitting that context leads to a confusing and impersonal sentence.

 **Passive**: _The request form must be submitted to the approving official._
 **Active**: _You must submit the request form to the approving official._